 The Corporation has participated in the CDP (formerly Climate Disclosure Project) since 2016.
 The CDP is a not-for-profit organization that maintains a global disclosure system for investors, companies, cities, states and regions to manage their environmental impact.
-In each of 2018, 2019, 2020 and 2021, the Corporation has received a Climate Score of B, a score that is higher than the global and North American oil and gas sector average of C. In 2022, the Corporation received a CDP Water Score of A-, which score is above the global and North American oil and gas average of B-.
+In each of 2018, 2019, 2020 and 2021, the Corporation has received a Climate Score of B. Recently, MEG has been participating in CDP Water and has received scores in 2020, 2021 of B and in 2022 A-.
+In 2023, the Corporation received a CDP Climate Score of B, which score is above the global and North American average of C. And in 2023 the Corporation received a CDP Water Score of B, which score is above the global and North American average of C.

 The Corporation's Corporate Performance Scorecard continues to reflect the integration of ESG into the Corporation's business.
-In particular, ESG-related performance indicators make up a significant portion (35% or more in each of 2020, 2021 and 2022) of the Corporation's Corporate Performance Scorecard which impacts both executive and employee compensation.
-See "Components of Executive Compensation - 2022 Corporate Performance Scorecard" and "Components of Executive Compensation - 2023 Corporate Performance Scorecard".
+In particular, ESG-related performance indicators make up a significant portion (35% or more in each of 2020 through 2024) of the Corporation's Corporate Performance Scorecard which impacts both executive and employee compensation.
+See "Components of Executive Compensation - 2023 Corporate Performance Scorecard" and "Components of Executive Compensation - 2024 Corporate Performance Scorecard".

-In 2023, the Corporation's strategic ESG initiatives include:
+In 2024, the Corporation's strategic ESG initiatives include: